asimwe1/rust_chatapp/site/guide/8-testing.md

 ```

 ### Testing

-First, note the `#[rocket::async_test]` attribute.
-Rust does not support `async
-fn` for tests, so an asynchronous runtime needs to be set up.
-In most
-applications this is done by `launch()`, but we are deliberately not calling
-that in tests!
-Instead, we use `#[rocket::async_test]`, which runs the test
-inside a runtime.

 To test our "Hello, world!" application, we create a `Client` for our
 `Rocket` instance.
 It's okay to use methods like `expect` and `unwrap` during